 Sometimes.
 For many products like clothing and hydration, companies aren’t able to re-use samples for hygiene reasons.
 Other products, like forks and handlebars, need to be modified (cut) to fit our rigs.
 Things like tires and grips tend to get worn so they aren’t easily returnable.
 Also, many of the reviews we publish are for items we’ve purchased using our own money.

-Test bikes are always loaners while things like electronics and wheels are often sent back after a review is published.
+Test bikes are always loaners and also things like electronics and wheels are usually sent back after a review is published.
 In cases where we get to keep an item it is our policy not to sell the used item – ever.
 We still use many review items and give others away to folks we know.

 How long do you typically test products before you review them?